Biocontrol of prickly acacia: host specificity testing of agents from India

 After conducting native range surveys in north-western and southern India, laboratory colonies of the leaf-webbing caterpillar and the scale insects were exported from India by the Institute of Forest Genetics & Tree Breeding in Coimbatore, Tamil Nadu, to Australia for detailed host specificity testing in quarantine.

-This project will conduct the host specificity testing for these agents to generate the evidence of target plant specificity required to satisfy regulatory agency requirements for their potential release into the Australian environment.
-Provided the tests demonstrate target plant specificity, the project organisation will then seek approval to release the insect(s) into the field.
+This project conducted the host specificity testing for these agents to generate the evidence of target plant specificity required to satisfy regulatory agency requirements for their potential release into the Australian environment.

 When: May 2011 to June 2017